ihbh/ihbh.github.io/README.md

 # Credits

-Icon made by Prosymbols from flaticon.com.
+Icons made by Prosymbols and Freepik from flaticon.com.